-The Member understands that, as a participant of the Program s/he may file a grievance in accordance with the Program's grievance procedure.
-Federal regulations at 45 CFR § 1225 set forth the exclusive procedure for AmeriCorps participants to exhaust when they wish to file allegations of discrimination against CNCS, Host Site, Program Administering Agency, or Program Fiscal Agent, based on race, color, national origin, religion, age, sex, handicap, or political affiliation, that arise in connection with their recruitment, selection, placement, service, suspension, or termination from the AmeriCorps Program.
+The Member understands that, as a participant of the Program she/he/they may file a grievance in accordance with the Program's grievance procedure.
+Federal regulations at 45 CFR § 1225 set forth the exclusive procedure for AmeriCorps participants to exhaust when they wish to file allegations of discrimination against the Agency, Host Site, Program Administration Agency, or Program Fiscal Agent, based on race, color, national origin, religion, age, sex, handicap, or political affiliation, that arise in connection with their recruitment, selection, placement, service, suspension, or termination from the AmeriCorps Program.

-Any volunteer, service participant, client, employee or beneficiary who believes they have been subjected to discrimination in violation of nondiscrimination provisions of applicable laws, regulations or this policy may raise his or her concerns with the CNCS's Equal Opportunity Office.
-However, discrimination claims not brought to the attention of the CNCS Equal Opportunity Office within 45 days of their occurrence may not be accepted in a formal complaint of discrimination.
+Any volunteer, service participant, client, employee or beneficiary who believes they have been subjected to discrimination in violation of nondiscrimination provisions of applicable laws, regulations or this policy may raise concerns with AmeriCorps, the Agency Equal Opportunity Office.
+However, discrimination claims not brought to the attention of the Equal Opportunity Office within 45 days of their occurrence may not be accepted in a formal complaint of discrimination.
 The Equal Opportunity Office may be reached at (202) 606-5000, extension 312 (voice), (202) 565-2799 (TDD), eo@cns.gov.
-The CNCS's Equal Opportunity Office attempts to resolve concerns about discrimination promptly and when possible use an informal conciliation process to do so.
-CNCS encourages, but does not require, volunteers, service participants, and other beneficiaries to first bring concerns about discrimination to the director or appropriate personnel of the Program or project.
-CNCS encourages directors of programs and projects to facilitate prompt resolution of these concerns.
-If the grievance alleges fraud or criminal activity, it must be brought to the attention of the Inspector General of the CNCS immediately https://www.cncsig.gov
+The Equal Opportunity Office attempts to resolve concerns about discrimination promptly and when possible use an informal conciliation process to do so.
+The Agency encourages, but does not require, volunteers, service participants, and other beneficiaries to first bring concerns about discrimination to the director or appropriate personnel of the Program or project.
+The Agency encourages directors of programs and projects to facilitate prompt resolution of these concerns.
+If the grievance alleges fraud or criminal activity, it must be brought to the attention of the Inspector General of the Agency immediately https://americorps.gov/contact